texfaq/texfaq.github.io/FAQ-setURL.md

     `spaces` to allow breaks at spaces (note, this requires `obeyspaces` as well, and `hyphens` to allow breaks after hyphens.
-(Note that the package _never_ does ''ordinary'' hyphenation of names inside an URL.)
+(Note that the package _never_ does "ordinary" hyphenation of names inside an URL.)

     It is possible to use the [`url`](https://ctan.org/pkg/url) package in Plain TeX,